-If you lived in Ecuador instead of United States, you would:
+If you moved to Ecuador from the United States, you would:

 MAKE 79.9% LESS MONEY EVERY YEAR